jnichols-git/matcha/docs/routes.md

 r, err := route.New(http.MethodGet, "/devices/[deviceName]/data")
 ```

+Some wildcards are *reserved* by Matcha; you can't use them in request URLs, as they have a designated use as request parameters.
+These are:

+- `fullpath`

 ### Regex

 You can design routes to reject any requests that have improper formatting on a part-by-part basis by using a part surrounded by squiggly brackets, `{}`.
 You can also combine this with a wildcard to validate route parameters.
 Building on the following example, if IDs are specifically a string of four lowercase letters or digits in any order: